flattr/browser-extension-auth-flow-demo/publisher-website/README.md

 #### 2. Verify the data signature

-Using the imported key we can now verify the payload signature using [crypto.subtle.verify](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/verify), but first we need to prepare the data and signature for use with `crypto.subtle.verify`.
+Before we can verify the payload signature we need to prepare the data and signature parts of the payload.
+Both parts are base64 encded strings and we need to [turn them both into array buffers](#to-array-buffer).
+We also need to base64 decode the signature before use.

-The data and signature parts of the payload are both base64 encoded strings and in order to use them we need to turn them both into [`ArrayBuffers`](#to-array-buffer).
-The signature will also have to be base64 decoded before use.
+Lastly, using the imported key from the last step we can now verify the payload signature using [crypto.subtle.verify](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/verify):

     const isValid = await window.crypto.subtle.verify(
       algorithm,